 Grade Processing and Timeline

 Final grades are posted on the student’s records page ten calendar days after the course end date.
-Students may then order an official transcript.
+Students may then view their certificate or completion or order an official transcript.

 Students can download an unofficial transcript or document demonstrating course completion as soon as final grades are posted.